 taco shells, cilantro, lime, and sour cream for serving

-- Put a nice large saute pan with about two TBSP of vegetable oil in it over medium heat.
-When the oil is shimmering, add the onion and saute until glistening.
+Put a nice large saute pan with about two TBSP of vegetable oil in it over medium heat.
+When the oil is shimmering, add the onion and shallots and saute until glistening.

 Add the yellow squash, garlic, spices, and chickpeas when the onion has started to sweat (and probably you have to, TBH).
 Stir to give everything a fair chance at deliciousness, then turn the heat down and feel free to neglect the pan for the next ten-ish minutes.

 When you come back from your few minutes of neglect, give everything a nice stir and add the optional beer to deglaze.
 If you're not on the beer train, that's fine.
 Stay with me.

 Either way you're rolling, add the corn and then the barbecue sauce.
 Stir this in well, please.